 • The Yamina Boudellal Travel Grant - In honor of Yamina Boudellal, for her forty-six years of untiring and devoted service to the students of the Institute for American Universities.
 Each semester for programs abroad, IAU will provide 3 travel grants of $750 each to students with financial need.

-and/or an explanatory essay advocating your financial need.
+• Parent's Tax Returns and/or explanatory essay advocating your financial aid

 Foundation & Institutional Scholarships